 Parking: Private parking for two cars at the front of the property.

-Heating: Oil central heating, woodburning stove, open fire (not to be used).
+Heating: Oil central heating, wood burning stove (starter pack of fuel provided), open fire (not to be used).

 Garden/Patio: Garden to the side and rear of the property accessed via stone steps.